 Other analysts declared in 2015, “Our research suggests that as many as 45 percent of the activities individuals are paid to perform can be automated by adapting currently demonstrated technologies.
 In the United States, these activities represent about $2 trillion in annual wages.”

 Wren Handman writes, “Boston Consulting Group predicts that by 2025, up to a quarter of jobs will be replaced by either smart software or robots.
-Gartner, a technology research firm, ramps that estimate up and predicts that one third of all jobs will be eliminated by 2025…” Capitalist owners will increasingly be able to do away with human labor, increasing profits—and the wealth gap between them and everyone else.
+Gartner, a technology research firm, ramps that estimate up and predicts that one third of all jobs will be eliminated by 2025…” The number of factory robots in manufacturing centers like Detroit, Toledo, Grand Rapids, Louisville, and Nashville tripled between 2010 and 2015 alone.
+Capitalist owners will increasingly be able to do away with human labor, increasing profits—and the wealth gap between them and everyone else.
 The workers will have to compete for fewer and fewer non-automated jobs.

 Albert Einstein wrote that under capitalism, “Technological progress frequently results in more unemployment rather than in an easing of the burden of work for all” (“Why Socialism?,” Einstein).
 Advances in technology and productivity (and thus profits) could allow for higher wages and shorter work weeks for workers at their workplaces — if workers owned their workplaces and called the shots.
-Yet over the past four decades—a time of skyrocketing productivity—wages weakened and working hours lengthened (Economics of the Madhouse, Harman).
+Yet over the past four decades—a time of skyrocketing productivity—wages barely budged, and while human beings are working fewer hours than centuries past, particularly in Europe, four in ten Americans are still working over 50 hours a week and full-time employees average 47 hours per week.
+Some of our neighbors work 60, 70 hours a week to make ends meet.
 Technological progress for each capitalist firm, instead of changing work for the better for each worker, exiles more people from the firm and from that type of work, creating a larger pool of laborers needing to compete for jobs elsewhere — usually low-skill and low-wage jobs.